 4 phone interview questions you need to ask

-But exactly what questions should a recruiter ask to get the maximum value out of the process?
-We ask the experts their top five questions – and why they ask them.
+But exactly what questions should you ask to get the maximum value out of the process?
+We ask the experts their top questions – and why they ask them.

 “What is it about the role that attracted your attention?”